Ne0n09/cloudflared-remotefalcon/docs/about/scripts.md

     - Checks NGINX configuration and tests it.

-    - Checks various MinIO configuration details for Image Hosting.
+    - Checks various Versity Gateway configuration details for Image Hosting.

     - Checks Mongo to search for any shows that are configured and provides their URL.